CarlosAMolina/cmoli.es/deploy/md-to-html/README.md

 #### Why to save the results to .txt files instead of in memory

-This allow to separate the responsability of each part of the process.
+This allow to separate the responsibility of each part of the process.